CLDC-OU/Timeline_Reports/README.md

 > ##### CLDC
 > Produces two reports that summarize student engagement following a CLDC appointment.
 The two reports are in the following [Report Types](#generated-report-types) formats:
-> * Timeline
 > * Aggregate
+> * Melt

 > ##### COM1100
-> Produces six reports that summarize student engagement following 1 COM1100 presentation, 2 COM1100 presentations, and no COM1100 presentations.
+> Produces four reports that summarize student engagement following 1+ COM1100 presentations and no COM1100 presentations.
 Each of the conditions have 2 reports following [Report Types](#generated-report-types) formats:
 > * Aggregate
 > * Melt